-Distributable Profits Limitation: (i) With respect to any Dividend Payment Date in July, the amount of dividends to be payable by the Issuer on the Preferred Securities shall be the distributable profits of MUFG as of the end of the most recently ended financial year of MUFG after deducting as of the date immediately preceding such Dividend Payment Date: (a) any dividends (other than interim dividends, if any) which have been declared, finally and conclusively, to be paid in relation to any class of preferred shares of MUFG in respect of such financial year, and (b) any dividends and other distributions which have been declared since the end of such financial year of MUFG in relation to parity securities. (ii) With respect to any Dividend Payment Date in January, the amount of dividends to be payable by the Issuer on the Preferred Securities shall be the amount by which the amount of Distributable Profits Limitation applicable to the immediately preceding Dividend Payment Date in July as described in (i) above exceeds the aggregate amount of (x) any dividends which have been declared to be paid in relation to the Preferred Securities on the immediately prior Dividend Payment Date in July and (y) (as of the date immediately preceding such succeeding Dividend Payment Date in January) any dividends and other distributions declared in relation to securities described in (i) (b) above which have been declared, on or after such prior Dividend Payment Date in July.
+Distributable Amounts Limitation: (i) With respect to any Dividend Payment Date in July, the amount of dividends to be payable by the Issuer on the Preferred Securities shall be the distributable profits of MUFG as of the end of the most recently ended fiscal year of MUFG after deducting as of the date immediately preceding such Dividend Payment Date: (a) any dividends (other than interim dividends, if any) which have been declared, finally and conclusively, to be paid in relation to any class of preferred shares of MUFG to holders of record as of the end of such fiscal year, and (b) any dividends and other distributions which have been declared since the end of such fiscal year of MUFG in relation to parity securities. (ii) With respect to any Dividend Payment Date in January, the amount of dividends to be payable by the Issuer on the Preferred Securities shall be the amount by which the amount of Distributable Amounts Limitation applicable to the immediately preceding Dividend Payment Date in July as described in (i) above exceeds the aggregate amount of (x) any dividends which have been declared to be paid in relation to the Preferred Securities on the immediately prior Dividend Payment Date in July and (y) (as of the date immediately preceding such succeeding Dividend Payment Date in January) any dividends and other distributions declared in relation to securities described in (i) (b) above which have been declared, on or after such prior Dividend Payment Date in July.